ArbaazPatwari/CO550-WebApps/cw2b-project-implementation/Documents/updated-designs-log-for-cw2.md

 **Project Background Improvements**: Added clarification that 6 Audi models would be sold on the website, and explained why this brand was chosen.
 The fact that new cars would only be sold on the website was specified, and not used ones.

 **Feature List Improvements**:
+Changed feature 12 so now i have 2 lines for custoemr and staff, custoemr can see and use discount codes as well as staff and create the codes when necessory